phdfbk/phdfbk.github.io/opencalls/_posts/2017-04-20-unitn-disi.markdown

 ---
-title: Joint PhD call with University of Trento (DISI), Italy
+title: Joint PhD call with University of Trento, Italy
 layout: default
 topic: Information Engineering and Computer Science
 number_of_positions: 9